xdf-modules/libxdf/README.md

 ### Use in other C++ applications

-1. Build libxdf from source or use a pre-built binary release
+1. Install a prebuilt binary release or build from source as above.
+2. For CMake users:
+    * In your project's CMakeLists.txt, use the following snippet:
+       ```CMake
+        find_package(libxdf REQUIRED
+            HINTS ${XDF_INSTALL_ROOT}
+            PATH_SUFFIXES share
+        )
+        target_link_libraries(${PROJECT_NAME}
+            PRIVATE
+            # ... other dependencies
+            XDF::xdf
+        )
+        ```
+    * If the libxdf package was installed or extracted into a folder other than a standard system library folder, you will have to pass a cmake command line argument to indicate where to find it: `-DXDF_INSTALL_ROOT=path/to/libxdf`
-2. Instantiate an object of the `Xdf` class and call the `load_xdf` method.
+3. In your source code, `#include "xdf.h"`, instantiate an object of the `Xdf` class and call the `load_xdf` method.

 Example: